KvalitetsIT/docker101/01-intro-yourfirstimage/README.md

 Our python application allows for configuration of different greetings by using volume mounts.

-It is in fact also vulnerable to a serious issue of OS command injection attacks - can you see how?
+It is in fact also vulnerable to a serious issue - can you see how?

+Hint: urlencode 'hello; echo Shell Injections are nasty; cat /data/hello'